 - Goal #3: Encourage each camper to learn new skills and leisure activities by participating in small group and large group activities daily.

 - What we see happening, or how we know it happens: Campers rotate through activities such as arts & crafts, drama, archery, swimming, and nature.
-They also take part in specialized challenge activities (Teen Week), a carnival, or Hobé Jam, an outdoor rock concert.
+They also take part in specialized challenge activities, a carnival, or other special events.

 - Goal #4: Offer opportunities for campers to learn about nature, ecology and their part in preserving the environment during recreation and outdoor living.